-All engines run different oil types.
+All engines run on different oil types.
 The viscosity rating must be carefully paid attention to if you want to ensure proper operation.

 In colder climates, you want an oil that is less viscous, so it can flow faster.
-If the oil is too thick, the engine performance suffers when the temperatures dip low.
+If the oil is too thick, the engine performance suffers when the temperatures dip too low.
 However, the summer months require oil that runs thicker.
 You should be able to determine what oil viscosity is appropriate by checking the vehicle owner’s manual.

 4. Bad Lifter